Countries and regions

 In July 2012 an impact assessment of the future Free Trade Agreement was released.
 Then the EU-Japan Free Trade Agreement negotiations were officially launched on 25 March 2013.
 The negotiations aim at concluding an ambitious and mutually beneficial trade agreement which will lead to economic growth both in the EU and in Japan.
 During the negotiations a number of EU concerns will be addressed, including the non-tariff barriers which European companies encounter in Japan and the further opening of the Japanese public procurement market.

-There have been six negotiating rounds so far (in April, June, and October 2013 and in January, March/April and July, October and December 2014, and in February 2015 and April 2015).
+There have been ten negotiating rounds so far (in April, June, and October 2013, in January, March/April and July, October and December 2014, and in February 2015 and April 2015).

 After the first year of negotiations the Commission provided to the Council a report assessing the progress achieved during the first year of negotiations with Japan.
 This review had been foreseen in the original negotiating mandate for the EU.
-After this satisfactory review the negotiations will hopefully continue with added momentum.
+Since this review the negotiations have been continuing with added momentum.
 Japanese Prime Minister Shinzo Abe has expressed several times the objective of concluding the negotiations by the end of 2015.
 The EU can subscribe to this objective provided that the substance is right and that the level of ambition of the agreement is high enough.
-The next round of negotiations will be held in Brussels in October 2014.
+The next round of negotiations will be held in Brussels in summer 2015.

 - Japan is the EU’s second biggest trading partner in Asia, after China.

 - Together the EU and Japan account for more than a third of the world's GDP.

 - Japan remains a major trade partner for the EU and Europe is a very important market for Japan.
 Japan is also a major investor in the EU.

 - Imports from Japan to the EU are dominated by machinery, electrical machinery, motor vehicles, optical and medical instruments, and chemicals.